 Myth provides many images of sacred marriage: Zeus and Hera (union of equals); Ares and Aphrodite (war and love); Hephaestus and Aphrodite (beauty and artist); Orpheus and Eurydice (artist and muse); and Ariadne and Dionysus (originally, Goddess and consort).
 Twelfth-century Christian art re-created that union in the “coronation of the virgin:” young adults Jesus and Mary (clearly not mother and son) enthroned together.

-As I have described the immensely long historical process in my book, the indigenous, creative, mythic imagination devolved into our current demythologized world.
-The losses of meaningful stories, effective ritual and divine images have produced our cult of celebrity.
+My book describes the immensely long historical process in which the indigenous, creative, mythic imagination devolved into our current demythologized world.
+The losses of meaningful stories, effective ritual and divine images have resulted in our cult of celebrity.
 Instead of developing relationships with Aphrodite or Zeus, we adore each in a succession of actresses, athletes or politicians, who inevitably betray us by proving to be all too human.

 How many (tax-deductible) pounds sterling did the House of Windsor (one of the richest families in the world) and the British government spend on this ceremony?
 The mythological longing for the union of King and Queen meets the celebration of capitalism and consumerism that are at the base of the cult of celebrity.
 Outside of this context, almost anyone would describe this event as a gross (even tacky) and unforgivable display of wealth and ostentation.

 In the Age of Obama, as our disillusionment with yet another savior figure sets in, we continue in our spiral of diminishing political and social engagement.
 But Americans still hold to our democratic stories of infinite possibility – those narratives that tell us that anyone can rise on his/her own merits to become a pop star.
 We remain obsessed with the bread and circuses, even as – especially as – cracks in the walls of our innocence widen.
-Better to look good – or at least admire those who do – than to feel good.
+As Billy Crystal’s character said, it’s better to look good – or at least admire those who do – than to feel good.